ArmanBehnam/Courses/README.md

 Here are some courses that I've shared with U to help broaden our knowledge.
 Courses are categorized into four parts: [Coursera](https://www.coursera.org/learn/convolutional-neural-networks), [Udemy](https://www.udemy.com/), [Udacity](https://www.udacity.com/), [Interdisciplinary schools](https://github.com/ArmanBehnam/Courses/tree/master/Interdisciplinary%20schools%20-%20Neuroscience)

+`Sharing Lnowledge` is a **sacred** job and I'll appreciate this repository is useful.(Especially in the field of AI and Data science)

 Quiz and answers are collected for quick search in my blog [SSQ](https://ssq.github.io/2017/08/28/Coursera%20Ng%20Deep%20Learning%20Specialization%20Notebook/#Convolutional-Neural-Networks)

 - Week 1 Foundations of Convolutional Neural Networks